interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 # Quick Start
-The lab website is organized so that edits are made on the source branch, then compiled via Jekyll.
-The compiled files make up the master branch.
-Thus, the first step is to clone _both_ the source and master branches.
+The lab website is organized so that edits are made on the `source` branch, then compiled via Jekyll.
+The compiled files make up the `master` branch.
+Thus, the first step is to clone _both_ the `source` and `master` branches.

 ```
 git clone -b source git@github.com:interactiveaudiolab/interactiveaudiolab.github.io.git interactiveaudiolab.github.io-source
 git clone git@github.com:interactiveaudiolab/interactiveaudiolab.github.io.git
 ```

-Then, open the source branch.
-Where you perform edits depends on what edit you are making.
+Then, open the directory containing the `source` branch.
+Where you perform edits depends on what edits you are making.
 - If you want to add a course, dataset, person, or project, find the `collections` directory.
 - If you want to add an image or paper, find the `assets` directory.
 - If you want to edit any of the other site text, find the `pages` directory.